• Skip to content

 How Do You Know If You Are Converting Correctly?

 Take a look at your free T3 and free T4 levels.
-Both should be in the optimal range.
-If the T4 is optimal, but the T3 is out of the optimal range, you know that your body is not making enough T3 hormone from the T4.
+Both should be in the optimal ranges noted below, which have been determined by functional medicine guidelines and my clinical experience.
+If the T4 is optimal, but the T3 is below the optimal range, you know that your body is not making enough T3 hormone from the T4.

 Recommended test: Free T3 and Free T4

-How often you should test: Every 4-6 weeks when starting a new medication, every 2-3 months if tracking lifestyle change impact, and then every 6-12 months once symptoms are stable.
+How often you should test: I recommend testing every four to six weeks when starting a new medication, every two to three months if tracking the impact of lifestyle changes, and then every six to 12 months once symptoms are stable.

 3. Thyroid Antibodies